Chevys

 -

-Whip out the food processor and fire up the grill because you'll need these essential tools to clone one of the best restaurant salsas in the business.
-The key to recreating the flavor of the real deal is to fire roast the tomatoes and the jalapenos, and to add a little mesquite-flavored liquid smoke.
-The restaurant chain uses a mesquite grill, so these steps are crucial to getting the same smoky flavor as the popular restaurant version.
-Chevys uses chipotle peppers, which are smoked red jalapenos.
-But unless you grow your own jalapenos, it may be difficult to find the riper red variety in your local supermarket.
-For this recipe, the green jalapeno peppers will work fine if you can't find the red ones.
-Adjust the number of jalapenos you use based on the size of the peppers that are available: if you have big jalapenos you need only 6, and you'll need around 10 if your peppers are small.
+Chevys uses chipotle peppers, which are smoked red jalapeños.
+But unless you grow your own jalapeños, it may be difficult to find the riper red variety in your local supermarket.
+If you can't find the red ones, the green jalapeño peppers will work fine.
+Adjust the number of jalapeños you use based on the size of the peppers that are available: if you have big jalapeños, you need only 6, and you'll need around 10 if your peppers are small.

 Nutrition Facts